Morphophonology: Relation with phonology

 Until the 1950s, many phonologists assumed that neutralizing rules generally applied before allophonic rules.
 Thus phonological analysis was split into two parts: a morphophonological part, where neutralizing rules were developed to derive phonemes from morphophonemes; and a purely phonological part, where phones were derived from the phonemes.
 Since the 1960s (in particular with the work of the generative school, such as Chomsky and Halle's The Sound Pattern of English) many linguists have moved away from making such a split, instead regarding the surface phones as being derived from the underlying morphophonemes (which may be referred to using various terminology) through a single system of (morpho)phonological rules.

 The purpose of both phonemic and morphophonemic analysis is to produce simpler underlying descriptions for what appear on the surface to be complicated patterns.
-In purely phonemic analysis the data is just a set of words in a language, while for the purposes of morphophonemic analysis the words must be considered in grammatical paradigms to take account of the underlying morphemes.
+In purely phonemic analysis the data is just a set of words in a language, while for morphophonemic analysis, the words must be considered in grammatical paradigms to take account of the underlying morphemes.
 It is postulated that morphemes are recorded in the speaker's "lexicon" in an invariant (morphophonemic) form, which, in a given environment, is converted by rules into a surface form.
-The analyst attempts to present as completely as possible a system of underlying units (morphophonemes) and a series of rules that act on them, so as to produce surface forms consistent with the linguistic data.
+The analyst attempts to present as completely as possible a system of underlying units (morphophonemes) and a series of rules that act on them, to produce surface forms consistent with the linguistic data.